How do I contact the Secretariat of the Poseidon Principles Association?

 In the context of the Poseidon Principles, a decarbonization trajectory is a representation of how many grams of CO₂ a single ship can emit to move one tonne of goods one nautical mile (gCO₂/tnm) over a time horizon to be in line with the IMO’s minimum threshold of 50% absolute emissions reduction.

 The IMO’s Strategy refers to GHG emissions for its absolute reduction but carbon intensity for its relative target.
 There is no reason for this distinction.
-The Principles derive its trajectories using an absolute carbon emissions reduction.
+The Poseidon Principles derive its trajectory using an absolute carbon emissions reduction.
 While this is a proxy for GHG emissions, it is the dominant source of GHG emissions in shipping.
 In the future, other GHG emissions could be included in scope.

-Decarbonization trajectories are specified by ship type and size because carbon intensities vary as a function of ship type and size, as well as a ship’s technical and operational specification.
+The overall decarbonization trajectory is applied to each vessel category’s baseline value at 2012 providing specific values for each ship type and size because carbon intensities vary as a function of ship type and size, as well as a ship’s technical and operational specification.
 The trajectory is used to help measure the alignment of vessels, products, and the portfolio of Signatories.

-Who produces the decarbonization trajectories?
+Who produces the decarbonization trajectory?

-They are produced in a format that allows for simple weighting aggregation.
+It is produced in a format that allows for simple weighting aggregation.
 This is to ensure that once the carbon intensity of vessels is understood, it is simple and practical to understand climate alignment.
 This also ensures that numbers are comparable between Signatories.

 How can a financing portfolio improve its performance in the short/medium term?

-Broadly speaking, however, to improve a portfolio’s score, it is necessary to reduce the carbon intensity of the vessels that underlie the portfolio relative to their respective decarbonization trajectories.
-In the short-term to medium term (i.e. 1-5 years), for most sectors – especially for ships which travel on long haul routes – the most commercially viable solutions for reducing carbon intensity is through speed reduction and energy efficiency technologies.
-Over the longer term (e.g. in 10 years), the sector will need to use increasing quantities of energy and fuel which produce lower GHG emissions when used on board.
+Broadly speaking, however, to improve a portfolio’s score, it is necessary to reduce the carbon intensity of the vessels that underlie the portfolio relative to their respective decarbonization trajectory.
+In the short-term to medium term (i.e., 1-5 years), for most sectors – especially for ships which travel on long haul routes – the most commercially viable solutions for reducing carbon intensity are through speed reduction and energy efficiency technologies.
+Over the longer term (e.g., in 10 years), the sector will need to use increasing quantities of energy and fuel which produce lower GHG emissions when used on board.
 Options include harvesting of renewable energy on board (wind propulsion, solar, wave), bioenergy, battery energy storage, synthetic or e-fuels (sometimes also called power-to-liquid or power-to-gas), made from renewable electricity or fossil fuel sources in combination with carbon capture and storage (CCS).

 These options are at varying levels of readiness and use.
 For example, solar has been in use for supplementing auxiliary power for some time.
 Wind assistance technologies have been in use for some time on several sea going ships, as has battery energy storage and biofuel.
 Some of these options have yet to be deployed for deep sea shipping operation (for example bioenergy and synthetic/e-fuels) but are already deployed and in operation for short sea shipping.
 Their application for deep sea shipping use is the subject of intense RD&D effort, and their potential availability is expected over the coming decade.

-Signatories can engage with clients to identify ways to bring down carbon intensity or they could rebalance their shipping portfolio over time towards parts of the sector that are more climate-aligned or towards technologies that are climate-aligned (e.g. lower-carbon fuels).
+Signatories can engage with clients to identify ways to bring down carbon intensity or they could rebalance their shipping portfolio over time towards parts of the sector that are more climate-aligned or towards technologies that are climate-aligned (e.g., lower-carbon fuels).